CiscoTestAutomation/pyats/docs/log/integration.rst

 through the usage of managed handlers, tracking which handler instance is the current active TaskLog.
 It is required because of the following:

-* all existing Tcl code assumes that there's only one TaskLog at a time, and calls ``Atslog`` Tcl APIs to set/get the log file and directory.

 * TaskLogs needs to be closed after a test script finishes running in a job, and new TaskLog file need to be assigned to the next script